mattrubin/OneTimePassword/CONTRIBUTING.md

   git submodule update --init --recursive
   ```

-3. Open the `OneTimePassword.xcworkspace` file.
+3. Open the `OneTimePassword.xcodeproj` file.
-> If you open the `.xcodeproj` instead, the project will not be able to find its dependencies.

 4. Build and run the "OneTimePassword" scheme.

 ## Managing Dependencies

-OneTimePassword uses [Carthage][] to manage its dependencies, but it does not currently use Carthage to build those dependencies.
-The dependent projects are checked out as submodules, are included in `OneTimePassword.xcworkspace`, and are built by Xcode as target dependencies of the OneTimePassword framework.
+OneTimePassword's source dependencies are [Xcode-managed package dependencies][package dependencies].

+Additionally, [Carthage][] is used to manage the project's dependency on shared build configuration files.
+The dependent project is checked out as a submodule.

 To check out the dependencies, simply follow the "Getting Started" instructions above.